GTM AI Context Starts with a Data Foundation

 Few domains have as much appetite for AI transformation as go-to-market.
 And AI context graphs are having a moment, with some calling them AI's latest trillion-dollar opportunity.

 But reality is paved with failed "GPT on my CRM" experiments.
-Most GTM AI is still expensive autocomplete.
+Most GTM AI is still pattern-matching on surface-level CRM fields: generating text from what happened, not reasoning about why it happened.
 Even the most sophisticated GTM teams can't operationalize a context graph until a clean GTM data foundation is in place.

 It's because of the way GTM stacks evolved over the last decade.
 We added a tool for every problem and tried to connect it back to the CRM.
 Adding another tool won't fix the AI problem.
 It created it.